netobserv/pano-research/README.md

 ## Running the Demo

 We have a demo of PANO's capabilities running in Docker.

-The following is needed to run the demo:
+A recording of the demo will be made available soon.

 ### Requirements

 You will need the following to run the demo:

-- Linux
+- Linux (tested on `Ubuntu 22.04.3 LTS`).
+- A relatively new Linux Kernel that supports CAP_BPF in Docker (tested on `5.15.0-78-generic`).
 - Git - to check out the tree
 - Bash - to build the docker images from standard components
 - Docker and docker compose that support "host" networking
-- A relatively new Linux Kernel that supports CAP_BPF.
-We have developed it on `5.15.0-78-generic`.

 ### Check-out the Demo